 Cheapest non-owner car insurance companies in Massachusetts

-According to CarInsurance.com’s analysis, State Farm offers the lowest non-owner car insurance rates in Massachusetts, with an average cost of $12 per month.
-Safety Insurance and Farmers also provide affordable non-owner insurance premiums.
+CarInsurance.com’s analysis shows that State Farm offers the most affordable non-owner car insurance rates in Massachusetts, at $12 per month.
+Other insurers like Safety Insurance and Farmers also offer affordable premiums.

 Non-owner auto insurance rates can differ depending on your driving history, ZIP code and coverage requirements.
 You should compare quotes from multiple insurers to find the best rate for your needs.